growfatlikeme/capstone_private/README.md

 ## :rocket: Cloning & Deploying this repositry

-## :rocket: Cloning & Deploying this repositry

 To clone the respositry, follow these steps:
-To clone the respositry, follow these steps:

 1. Cloning the repository:
-1. Cloning the repository:

    a.
 Choose a directory of your choice to clone the repository.
-   a.
-Choose a directory of your choice to clone the repository.

-   b.
-Perform the following commands to initialize and clone the repository.
    b.
 Perform the following commands to initialize and clone the repository.

    git init<br />